 Rosie is an engineer and she’s been tasked to help her Aunt Rose and her friends (the Raucous Riveters) invent something new.

-What’s extra cool is there’s a companion book called Rosie Revere’s Big Project Book for Bold Engineers that goes well with this book as well as the picture book Rosie Revere, Engineer.
+What’s extra cool is there’s a companion book called Rosie Revere’s Big Project Book for Bold Engineers that goes well with this book.
+There’s also the picture book Rosie Revere, Engineer.

 If your kids are intrigued by science fiction, they probably will like the Alien Next Door series.

 The first book centers on an alien boy from Tragas named Zeke who is the new kid at a school on Earth.
 He’s a little annoyed about having to move to a new planet because of his parents’ job.

 At first, none of his classmates catch on that he’s an alien (even though he eats weird food and doesn’t type with his hands.)

 Well, no one except Harris, who is obsessed with science fiction and determined to out Zeke as an alien.

 This book series is geared for kids in kindergarten through 3rd grade and has lots of illustrations on every page, making it great for early readers.

 If you’re looking for the best chapter books for 1st graders that girls everywhere can relate to, this one is a popular choice.